 About Edward (“GFoppy”):

-A quiet 31-year-old living in Singapore who plays way too much videogames.
+A quiet 32-year-old living in Singapore who plays way too much videogames.
 Dreams of writing a good longform article one day (on any engaging topic) and to master the Japanese language to the highest possible level.
+Currently learning the violin.

 This is mostly a place for me to blog casually about games, to keep my writing edge sharp, and to occasionally share whatever great works of games writing I come across on the Internet.
 I will also blog about non-games stuff whenever I feel like it.

 You can also follow me on Twitter @GFoppy to read random daily (re)tweets about games, football, and pro wrestling.

 The term refers to a card from Magic: The Gathering.
 It is a very expensive card, costing seven mana to cast: Two blue, three black, and two red.
 Basically, it’s a late-game card that is quite difficult to use because of its high, specific casting costs.
 But it is very powerful: once you play it, your victory is essentially assured.
 The decisive, costly finishing move that seals your opponent’s fate: The final, cruel ultimatum.